Akierra Missick: Political

 Missick became a member of the Progressive National Party in 2002.
 She was formerly Secretary-General of the PNP.
 She resigned from that position in August 2009 to protest statements made by Michael Misick but continued her membership in the party.

 In August 2012, Missick announced that she would be seeking the PNP's nomination to stand in Leeward District 5, Providenciales for the 2012 general election.
 Due to provisions in the new 2011 Constitution of the Turks and Caicos Islands, this required her to renounce any foreign allegiance she held by virtue of her act.
 As Attorney-General Huw Shepheard commented, those who were merely born in foreign countries would not be affected by these changes, but those who had applied for foreign passports as adults would be.
-Missick, though the only U.S.-born candidate, was far from the only one to had to take quick action to renounce foreign citizenship; Bahamas-born People's Democratic Movement deputy leader Sharlene Cartwright-Robinson and several other members of her party were also affected, and the newly formed People's Progressive Party stood in danger of having all of its candidates disqualified.
+Missick, though the only U.S.-born candidate, was far from the only one to have to take quick action to renounce foreign citizenship; Bahamas-born People's Democratic Movement deputy leader Sharlene Cartwright-Robinson and several other members of her party were also affected, and the newly formed People's Progressive Party stood in danger of having all of its candidates disqualified.
 Missick renounced U.S. citizenship in mid-October, and was officially nominated on 25 October.
 She emerged victorious in the election, and the week afterward was named as Deputy Premier and Minister of Education, Youth, Sports and Culture.

 Missick was re-elected as the Member of the House of Assembly for Leeward-Long Bay ED5 in the 2016 general election and the 2021 general election.
 She was appointed by Premier Charles Misick to serve as the Leader of Government Business and Minister of Infrastructure, Housing Planning and Development on 22 January 2021.